World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Some people still think women are elite beings who don’t have digestive systems

-Maybe it’s the crushing pressure of existing in a patriarchal society, but from a young age I just accepted that women weren’t supposed to talk about anything that happens to their bodies.
-That’s probably why I shit blood for about three months at the age of 12 and didn’t tell a soul – I was too fucking embarassed to admit that I have the very human ability to punish the porcelain.
+Maybe it’s the crushing pressure of existing in a patriarchal society, but from a young age, I weirdly just accepted that women weren’t supposed to talk about anything that happens to their bodies.
+That’s probably why, at the age of 12, I was bleeding from my bowel into the toilet bowel everyday and didn’t tell a soul.
+I was too fucking embarrassed to admit that I have the very human ability to punish the porcelain.
 I eventually told my Mum on Boxing Day 2002.
-I can still see her at the kitchen sink in my mind’s eye, as I stood there knowing I was about to share something I would rather implode over than actually ask for help.
+I can still see her at the kitchen sink in my mind’s eye, as I stood there knowing I was about to share something I would rather implode over than actually ask for help and deal with.

 The doctors & nurses who have treated me at The Royal London & Mile End Hospitals all deserve a medal

 From the kind nurse who didn’t make me feel embarrassed when I farted really loudly in front of her after a routine colonoscopy test, to the various doctors, nurses & other staff who have helped me via appointments, emails, phone calls and blood tests – you have all made living with this illness so much easier.
 The NHS is such a precious and amazing resource.
-I wish I was a millionaire so that I could donate endless amounts of money to it, stop the Tories from trying to privatise it, and also take the whole Gastroenterology department on an all expenses paid exotic holiday to thank them for the exceptional work that they all do.
+I wish I was a millionaire so that I could donate endless amounts of money to it and also take the whole Gastroenterology department on an all expenses paid exotic holiday to thank them for the exceptional work that they all do.

 If you’re living with IBD and need more information or support, check out the Crohn’s & Colitis UK website (or drop me a line if you like x)